moxystudio/rfcs-oss/rfcs/0004-eslint-config-import.md

 # Detailed design

-This RFC focuses on two new major styling proposals:
+This RFC proposes an initial implementation of rules that will allow to improve the consistency in the import sections.
+These rules allows to:

- 1. Group order in import statements (dependencies first, relative imports after, etc) and order them accordingly.
+> Group order in import statements.
- 1. Within each import group, sort imports alphabetically (with the side effect of sorting relative imports by folder depth as well)

-With these two new styles enabled, all files will always have a consistent order and grouping of import statements, no custom ordering will be allowed unless overrides to the eslint rules are in place.
+> Order: Builtin, external, parent relative imports, local imports.

-All of the applied rules would be autofixable, meaning manual sorting of imports would be a thing of the past.
+All of the applied rules would be autofixable, meaning we will not need to worry about ordering the imports manually to fix linting issues.

 The implementation would rely on the existing eslint plugin: [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import).